clementlefevre/clementlefevre.github.io/_posts/2018-07-01-fast_and_curious.md

 |![](/images/fast_and_curious/speedcam1.png)|

-I used the  [speedcam project](https://github.com/pageauc/speed-camera), an openCV based script that compute the estimated speed of moving object, and stored the resulting pictures and speed data on a S3 instance.
+I used the  [speedcam project](https://github.com/pageauc/speed-camera), an openCV based script that compute the estimated speed of moving objects, and stored the resulting pictures and speed data on a S3 instance.

 The setup and calibration of the raspi with this software is well documented.